 Offering exceptional students a unique learning experience focused on the serious study of politics.

 Hudson Institute Political Studies offers top undergraduates a Summer Fellowship in political theory and practice that broadens and deepens understanding of public policy and American political principles.
 The Fellowship combines rigorous study of politics and political thought through week-long seminars led by master teachers, policy workshops featuring think tank experts and experienced government officials, and a distinguished speaker series of exemplary figures from public life.
-The 2018 Summer Fellowship features seminars that examine Plato’s Republic, Machiavelli’s The Prince, and , Alexis de Tocqueville’s Democracy in America along with selections from the Bible, Federalist Papers, Lincoln-Douglas Debates, and current scholarship on democratic capitalism and American foreign policy in the Middle East.
+The 2021 Summer Fellowship features seminars that examine Plato’s Republic, Machiavelli’s The Prince, and Alexis de Tocqueville’s Democracy in America along with selections from the Bible, Federalist Papers, Lincoln-Douglas Debates, and current scholarship on the opioid epidemic, technology regulation, American foreign policy in the Middle East and in the Asia Pacific.

-Hudson Institute Political Studies is hosted at Georgetown University in Washington, DC, and lasts for six weeks.
+Hudson Institute Political Studies is hosted in Washington, DC, and lasts for six weeks.
 Students participate free of charge, are given complimentary accommodations, and receive a $3,000 stipend.Learn More